 This isn’t any exhaustive list of things to ask for or steps to take, and it won’t guarantee that you are 100% protected or safe.
 It will, as a practical matter, protect you from a lot of different, and very common, problems that arise on home improvement projects.

-You should contact the experienced consumer law attorneys Dan Myers and Samantha Vajskop as soon as you know you are having problems with your contractor.
+You should contact our experienced consumer law attorney Dan Myers as soon as you know you are having problems with your contractor.